John Russell, 1st Earl Russell: Opposition: 1841–1846

 In 1841 the Whigs lost the general election to the Conservatives and Russell and his colleagues returned to opposition.
 In November 1845, following the failure of that year's potato harvest across Britain and Ireland, Russell came out in favour of the repeal of the Corn Laws and called upon the Prime Minister Sir Robert Peel to take urgent action to alleviate the emerging food crisis.

 Peel had by this time already become convinced of the need for repeal, but he was opposed in this by the majority of his own cabinet and party.
-On 11 December 1845, frustrated by his party's unwillingness to support him on repeal, Peel resigned as Prime Minister and Queen Victoria invited Russell to form a new government.
+On 11 December 1845, frustrated by his party's unwillingness to support him on repeal, Peel resigned as prime minister and Queen Victoria invited Russell to form a new government.
 With the Whigs a minority in the Commons however, Russell struggled to assemble the necessary support.
-When Lord Grey declared that he would not serve in cabinet if Lord Palmerston was made Foreign Secretary it became clear to Russell that he could not form a viable government.
+When Lord Grey declared that he would not serve in cabinet if Lord Palmerston was made Foreign Secretary, it became clear to Russell that he could not form a viable government.

-Russell declined the Queen's invitation on 21 December and Peel agreed to stay on as Prime Minister.
+Russell declined the Queen's invitation on 21 December and Peel agreed to stay on as prime minister.
 In June 1846, Peel repealed the Corn Laws with Whig support, bitterly dividing the Conservative Party in the process.
-Later that same night Peel's Irish Coercion Bill was defeated after vengeful anti-repeal Tories voted with the opposition; and Peel, taking this as a vote of no confidence, resigned as Prime Minister.
+Later that same night Peel's Irish Coercion Bill was defeated after vengeful anti-repeal Tories voted with the opposition; and Peel, taking this as a vote of no confidence, resigned as prime minister.
 Russell accepted the Queen's offer to form a government; this time Grey did not object to Palmerston's appointment.

-Prime Minister: 1846–1852
+Prime minister: 1846–1852

+Appointment

-Russell took office as Prime Minister with the Whigs only a minority in the House of Commons.
+Russell took office as prime minister with the Whigs only a minority in the House of Commons.
 It was the bitter split in the Conservative Party over the Corn Laws that allowed Russell's government to remain in power in spite of this, with Sir Robert Peel and his supporters offering tentative support to the new ministry in order to keep the protectionist Conservatives under Lord Stanley in opposition.
 At the general election of August 1847 the Whigs made gains at the expense of the Conservatives, but remained a minority, with Russell's government still dependent on the votes of Peelite and Irish Repealer MPs to win divisions in the Commons.